 What is the DED?

-The DED is responsible for regulating economic policies and maintaining a pro-business environment in Dubai.
-Its core functions include:
+In short, the DED is responsible for regulating economic policies and maintaining a pro-business environment in Dubai.
+It’s basically a regulatory authority for all businesses operating in the Mainland.

 Also Read: What are Recruitment Agencies?
 How do they work in the UAE?